martyn-smith/project_euler/README.md

 ## usage
 ---

-Python scripts can be run directly from the command line (e.g. "python e1.py") or by importing the solution function ("Euler_#()") from any file.
+Python scripts can be run directly from the command line (e.g. 'python e1.py') or by importing the solution function ("Euler_#()") from any file.

 ## tests